PYAG1/scheduling-agent/README.md

 - **getUserSchedule Tool**:
   - **Purpose**: Retrieves a user’s Google Calendar events and suggests optimal meeting times based on availability within a 7-day window.
   - **Details**: Uses the Google Calendar API to list events, then calculates available slots considering working hours (default: 9 AM to 5 PM) and a specified duration (default: 60 minutes).
 Returns a recommended time and up to three alternatives.
-  - **Integration**: Called within `rancardAgentFlow` to assist users in scheduling by providing available time slots.
+  - **Integration**: Called within `savannahAgentFlow` to assist users in scheduling by providing available time slots.

 - **scheduleMeetingTool**:
   - **Purpose**: Books a meeting in Google Calendar with details like summary, description, start/end times, and attendees.
   - **Details**: Validates input (e.g., start time before end time, valid email addresses for attendees) and uses the Google Calendar API to create an event, returning an event ID and a link to the event.
-  - **Integration**: Invoked in `rancardAgentFlow` to finalize meeting bookings once a time is selected.
+  - **Integration**: Invoked in `savannahAgentFlow` to finalize meeting bookings once a time is selected.

 - **searchTool**:
   - **Purpose**: Searches the internet via the Google Custom Search JSON API and summarizes results to answer user queries.
   - **Details**: Takes a query, fetches search results, and uses AI to generate a concise, conversational summary (2-3 sentences) tailored to the user’s intent.
-  - **Integration**: Employed in `rancardAgentFlow` to provide answers requiring information beyond the indexed PDF.
+  - **Integration**: Employed in `savannahAgentFlow` to provide answers requiring information beyond the indexed PDF.

 ## Requirements